VA-Explorer/va_explorer/docs/usage/getting_started/installation.md

 ## Obtain a server (either your own hardware or cloud provider)

-A Linux Operating System (OS) is recommended for best ease of use and for taking maximal advantage of docker later.
-One such OS that VA Explorer has been reliably tested on is Ubuntu.
+A Linux Operating System ({term}`OS`) is recommended for best ease of use and for taking maximal advantage of docker later.
+One such {term}`OS` that VA Explorer has been reliably tested on is Ubuntu.
 To get a server:

 - If using a cloud provider, select and provision one of their Ubuntu server